Yorkshireman/my-wordlist-mobile/README.md

       GQLServerDB -->> GraphQLServer: data
-      GraphQLServer -->> GraphQLServer: create JWT containing user_id GraphQLServer ->> Client: myWordlist data + JWT Note right of Client: store is reset is client.resetStore(), so active queries are refetched with new auth token end
+      GraphQLServer -->> GraphQLServer: create JWT containing user_id GraphQLServer ->> Client: myWordlist data + JWT Note right of Client: store is reset with client.resetStore(), so active queries are refetched with new auth token end

     alt existing user on new device